"I am glad that taking part in a trial might help others on their own cancer journey.”

 A trial of AT13148 for advanced solid tumours

-This trial is looking at a new drug called AT13148 for solid tumours that have continued to grow despite other treatment.
-A
+This trial looked at a drug called AT13148 for solid tumours that had continued to grow despite other treatment.
+This is advanced cancer.

 More about this trial

 AT13148 is a type of targeted cancer drug called a cancer growth blocker.
 It blocks signals that cancer cells use to divide and grow.